GoogleCloudPlatform/community/tutorials/cloud-iot-mender-ota/index.md

 Note: The startup script will take roughly 3-5 minutes to completely install all the prerequisites including Docker CE, Docker compose and Mender Server.

-* Step 2 : Navigate to the Mender UI by clicking on the external IP address of "mender-ota-demo" which can be found from the [GCP console → Compute Engine](https://console.cloud.google.com/compute).
-In most browsers you will get a certificate warning and you will need to click “advanced” and “proceed” or similar.
+* Step 2 : Navigate to the Mender UI by clicking on the external IP address of **mender-ota-demo**, which can be found on the [GCP console → Compute Engine](https://console.cloud.google.com/compute) page.
+In most browsers you will get a certificate warning and you will need to click **advanced** and **proceed** or similar.
 In an actual production environment, you would provision this server with a trusted certificate.

 ![image alt text](images/Mender-on1.png)

-* Once you are the Mender UI login using credentials created by the startup script which will take you to the Mender Dashboard.
+* Once you are the Mender UI login page, using credentials created by the startup script will take you to the Mender Dashboard.

     * Username - [mender@example.com](mailto:mender@example.com)